KEPO: Knowledge-Enhanced Preference Optimization for Multimodal Reasoning with Applications to Medical VQA: Method

-\enlargethispage{\baselineskip} \item \textbf{Teacher-Guided Hint Generation.} Given the input $x$ and the ground-truth answer $y$, the teacher model $\pi_T$ generates a reasoning hint $h$:
+\item \textbf{Teacher-Guided Hint Generation.} Given the input $x$ and the ground-truth answer $y$, the teacher model $\pi_T$ generates a reasoning hint $h$:

-\item \textbf{Hint-Aware Response Sampling with Rejection.} Conditioned on the input $x$, the teacher-provided hint $h$, and the ground-truth answer $y$, the student policy $\pi_\theta$ generates a response:
+\item \textbf{Hint-Aware Response Sampling with Rejection.} Conditioned on the input $x$, teacher-generated hint $h$, and privileged answer context $y$, the self-enhanced policy $\pi_E$ generates a proposal trajectory:

+The ground-truth answer is used only as privileged information in the self-enhanced branch during failure-triggered exploration in training.
+Its role is to disambiguate and ground teacher-provided hints and facilitate generation of reward-bearing trajectories when standard on-policy rollouts yield no positive reward.
+It is never used at inference time.

-The ground-truth answer is introduced at this stage to facilitate a faster hint-aware rejection sampling process under sparse rewards.
-The trajectory is accepted if it yields a positive reward; otherwise, sampling is repeated until success or a predefined budget is reached.
+The trajectory is accepted if it yields a positive reward; otherwise, sampling is repeated until success or a predefined budget $B$ is reached.
+Here, $B$ denotes the maximum number of hint-aware resampling attempts in the failure-triggered exploration stage.

-\item \textbf{Trajectory Injection.} The accepted hint-aware trajectories are injected into the rollout buffer and jointly optimized with standard on-policy trajectories under the KEPO objective. \end{enumerate}
+\item \textbf{Trajectory Injection.} Accepted hint-aware trajectories are injected into the rollout buffer and jointly optimized with standard on-policy trajectories under the KEPO objective. \end{enumerate}

 An algorithmic description of the adaptive rollout procedure is provided in Appendix~\ref{app:algorithm}.
-By increasing the likelihood of encountering reward-bearing trajectories that are otherwise difficult to obtain for early-stage policies under naive on-policy exploration, this mechanism helps the model escape the learning cliff while preserving the on-policy nature of reinforcement learning.
+By increasing the likelihood of encountering reward-bearing trajectories that are otherwise difficult to obtain for early-stage policies under naive on-policy exploration, this mechanism helps the model escape the learning cliff while preserving a predominantly on-policy optimization process.
+As training progresses and the policy improves, such failure-triggered cases become increasingly rare, implying that the rollout distribution gradually shifts toward fully on-policy data and the algorithm converges to the on-policy learning.

-Taken together, the quality-gated distillation objective and the knowledge-enhanced rollout mechanism form a unified preference optimization framework.
-By jointly addressing optimization instability and exploration failure, KEPO enables effective reinforcement-based post-training even in challenging reasoning regimes with insufficient rewards.
+Taken together, KEPO forms a unified preference optimization framework that jointly addresses optimization instability and exploration failure, enabling effective reinforcement-based post-training even in challenging reasoning regimes with insufficient rewards.
+A high-level methodological comparison with representative post-training paradigms is provided in Appendix~\ref{app:comparison}.